notofonts/noto-docs/src/miniarticles/NotoSansJavanese.md

 # Noto Sans Javanese

-Noto Sans Javanese is a sanserif design intended for general use for the Javanese script.
+Noto Sans Javanese is a sanserif design for texts in the Javanese script.

-It contains 405 glyphs and 7 OpenType features, and supports 99 characters from the Unicode blocks: Javanese.
+Noto Sans Javanese contains 405 glyphs, 7 OpenType features, and supports 99 characters: Javanese.

 ## Supported writing systems